Bernhard Lichtenberg

-He was beatified by the Catholic Church in 1996 and recognized as Righteous among the Nations by Yad Vashem in 2004.
+In 1996, Lichtenberg was beatified by the Catholic Church for his steadfast faith and moral courage.
+He was also recognized as Righteous Among the Nations by Yad Vashem in 2004 for his efforts to aid Jews during the Holocaust, making him one of the few individuals honored for moral resistance across both religious and cultural communities.

 Early life and education

 Lichtenberg was born in Ohlau (now Oława), Prussian Silesia, near Breslau (now Wrocław), the second of five children.
 He studied theology in Innsbruck, Austria-Hungary.
 He also studied in Breslau and was ordained in 1899.

 Ministry

 Appointments

 Lichtenberg began his ministry in Berlin in 1900, as the pastor of Charlottenburg.
-He served as a military chaplain during World War I. During the period of 1913-1930 he was a minister at the cathedral Herz-Jesu-Gemeinde (Sacred Heart) in Charlottenburg, Berlin.
+He served as a military chaplain during World War I. During the period of 1913–1930, he was a minister at the cathedral Herz-Jesu-Gemeinde (Sacred Heart) in Charlottenburg, Berlin.
 In 1932, the Bishop of Berlin appointed him as a canon of the Cathedral chapter of St. Hedwig.